steelthedev/gather-django/README.md

 All that is required to start a meeting is the meeting ID that will be shared by the host after creating a meeting and the name of the guest.
 You need not bother about name if you are a registered user.

+A meeting link is also generated, this is the fastest way to join a meeting.

 #### meeting do not start until the time set